DevExpress-Examples/how-to-replace-document-fields-with-their-values/Readme.md

 When the RichEditControl document is merged with data via the <a href="http://documentation.devexpress.com/#WindowsForms/CustomDocument9330"><u>Mail Merge</u></a> mechanism, the resulting (merged) document does not contain any fields.
 This is very convenient because this document is self-contained and it can be sent to the client without any additional processing.

-Instead of the mail merge operation, you can replace fields with their values using the [Field.Unlink](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.Field.Unlink), [FieldCollection.Unlink](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.FieldCollection.Unlink) or [Document.UnlinkAllFields](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.Document.UnlinkAllFields) method.
+> **Starting from v21.2**, use the [Field.Unlink](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.Field.Unlink), [FieldCollection.Unlink](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.FieldCollection.Unlink) or [Document.UnlinkAllFields](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.Document.UnlinkAllFields) method instead of the mail merge operation to replace fields with their values.

 <!-- default file list -->